JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-2-hardware/glossary.md

 - **Motherboard:** the main circuit board that connects all components.
 - **PSU (Power Supply Unit):** converts electricity from outlet to usable power for the PC.
 - **I/O Devices:** peripherals for input (keyboard, mouse) and output (monitor, printer).
+- **Hard Drive:** Holds all our data, which includes all of our music, pictures, applications
 - **Desktop Computer:**
   A personal computer designed to fit on or under a desk.
   Typically consists of a separate monitor, keyboard, mouse, and a tower or case containing the main hardware components (CPU, RAM, storage, motherboard, power supply).